Pay Your Louisiana Small Business Taxes

 Step 1: Establish your Louisiana business’s corporate income tax obligations

 When your company makes money in a state, the tax man usually wants a piece of the action.
 Louisiana is no exception.
 The Louisiana Department of Revenue charges businesses income and excises taxes based upon the type of business entity.
 Taxation for corporations in most states is at the state’s corporate income tax rate.
-However, if you operate your business as a limited liability company (LLC), partnership, or sole proprietorship, these are all considered pass-through entities.
+However, if you operate your business as a limited liability company (LLC), partnership, or sole proprietorship, these are all considered qualified business income deduction.
 This means the tax “passes through” to the owners, who pay taxes based on the state’s personal income tax rate.
 Louisiana is unusual because the Louisiana business tax rate for S corporations is the same as for regular corporations.
 In most other states, S corporations are treated as pass-through entities.

 Corporations